 Rijkswaterstaat offers businesses and research institutes room for experimentation, has a great deal of data that can be shared, and supports practical tests on the public highway.
 This means that we all benefit from smart mobility.

 Want to know more?
 Then contact us using our contact form Smart Mobility.

 Spotlight: a selection of collaborative Smart Mobility projects

 Better information, allowing shippers and road users to plan their journey and arrival times better, with less disruption, less fuel consumption and fewer CO2 emissions.
 We are working on strong links on our waterways and roadways in collaboration with other road and waterway managers.

 Road users, motor vehicles, overhead road signs, traffic-control centres and traffic lights.
 Everything communicating with each other.
 Within the Talking Traffic partnership, road managers and businesses share data and we utilise smart technologies in order to better control traffic flows.

 Field test in Amsterdam

-The Amsterdam Practical Trial is a large-scale test with the aim of reducing congestion in the Amsterdam region.
+The Amsterdam Practical Trail is a large-scale test with the aim of reducing congestion in the Amsterdam region.
 Nowhere else in the world has intelligent technology in the field of traffic management been tested on such a large scale in day-to-day traffic.
 The idea being: if it works here, it can work in any other city in the world.